mmadurga/BetaDecayUtils.jl/README.md

 `Qᵦ`: β decay Q value in MeV

-`Eₓ`: vector of daughter states relative to the ground state energy in MeV
+`Eₓ`: daughter state energy relative to the ground state energy in MeV

 ###